lawrenceevalyn/THE-DISS/README.md

 	⁃	Radical press?
 Is it actually surreptitious/marginal?
 4. [Something something the Gothic?
 (Will develop as the earlier parts develop) — but don’t put this in the proposal set]

+# Writing Principles
+* Don't be precious about preserving previous drafts.
+Cannibalize them and move on.
+It's okay for things to be left behind.
+(Git has my historical record.)
+* Remember that I'm not trying to write to undergrads.

 # Research Log